-If you have concerns about any of these types of abuse, ask questions and keep on top of the situation.
-There are laws in each state that do deal with the issues of exploitation, neglect and abuse.
-From state to state, the laws vary by who is protected-from those that live alone or with family to those who are living in long term care facilities.
+If you have concerns about any of these types of abuse, ask questions, and keep on top of the situation.
+There are laws in each state that deal with the issues of exploitation, neglect, and abuse.
+From state to state, the laws vary by who is protected from those who live alone or with the family to those living in long-term care facilities.
 Many states have clear cut laws on criminal penalties for elder abuse.
-Laws outside of the realm of elder abuse may also apply, including rape, assault, fraud or domestic violence.
+Laws outside of the realm of elder abuse may also apply, including rape, assault, fraud, or domestic violence.

 If you see elder abuse happening, call local police or adult protective services at once.
 When you need to find information, call the U.S. Administration on Aging’s Eldercare Locator.

 The risk factors of elder abuse have a wide range; therefore, it is possible that anyone can be affected by this.
 There are some elders, however, who may be more likely to suffer abuse.
-These elders include those that have a lack of support networks, who suffer from a mental impairment and who have caretakers that have personal problems such as finances or alcohol abuse.
+These elders lack support networks, suffer from a mental impairment, and have caretakers who have personal problems such as finances or alcohol abuse.

 Abuse may not be occurring from the outside, but elders who are no longer able to take care of themselves might be prime targets for abusers.
-Self-neglect includes elders who have a lack of basic needs, refuse medications, are hoarding, have poor hygiene and prefer isolation.
+Self-neglect includes elders who lack basic needs, refuse medications, hoarding, have poor hygiene, and prefer isolation.

 What Happens When You Report Abuse